franciscoluiz/ExtDesk/readme.md

 in config.ini set debug=1

-In php you can use the method of os.class : $this->debug("your message or variable","your labael")
+In php you can use the method of os.class : $this->debug("your message or variable","your label")

 Ha ve a nice debuging session ;D